ROCm/rocm-examples/AI/MIGraphX/Quantization/Running Quantized ResNet50 via MIGraphX.md

 ```
 Use the pt2e API to prepare, calibrate, and convert the model.
 Torch-MIGraphX provides a custom Quantizer for performing quantization that is compatible with MIGraphX.

-**Note**: Additional configs will also work as long as the configs ensure symmetric quantization using the signed int8 datatype.
-Currently, only symmetric quantization is supported in MIGraphX.

 ```
 quantizer = MGXQuantizer()
 m = prepare_pt2e(model_export, quantizer)